CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ## Path Tracing overview

 This repo is a path tracer written entirely in C++ and CUDA accelerated.
+The idea of a path tracer is to simulate the effect light and materials have on other objects in the scene.

 All images shown were created by running 5000 iterations unless otherwise specified, and all scene files and meshes are provided

-### Dependencies
+### Dependencies & CMake changes

 * CUDA 10+
 * [tinyobjloader](https://github.com/syoyo/tinyobjloader) (Included in repo)
+* Added *common.h* to the CMakeList.txt

 ### Features
 * Reflective and diffused materials